mabrek/mabrek.github.io/_drafts/kaggle-forecasting-competition.md

  - binary features like `ClosesTomorrow`, `WasClosedYesterday`, `WasClosedOnSunday`;
  - day of week, day of month, month number, year as categorical for xbgoost and n-1 binary features for glmnet (described at https://www.otexts.org/fpp/5/2 ).

-For some stores with large error in cross-validation I dropped data before manually selected (by staring at Sales time series graphs) changepoints.
+For some stores with large error in cross-validation I dropped data before manually selected (by staring at `Sales` time series graphs) changepoints.

 Training set contained more stores that were present in the test set.
-I dropped those stores extra stores from the train set for xgboost.
+I dropped those extra stores from the train set for xgboost.

 Dropped outliers in train set for glmnet.
 Outliers selected by `> 2.5 * median absolute residual` from `lm` trained on small set of features per store.

 Initially I used 10 cross-validation folds with 6 weeks length cut from the end of train set with 2 weeks step (~4.5 months total) but then found that closest to 2014 folds produce large errors for stores with missing in 2014 data.
 Then switched to 15 folds with 3 days step to not get too close to 2014 which improved predictions for those stores.

 RMSPE was quite different for different prediction ranges.
 For the same store it could go from TODO to TODO with the same model.
-It made me think that public leaderboard position is going to change a lot in private because they have time based split.
+It made me think that public leaderboard position is going to change a lot in private leaderboard because they have time based split.
 It turned out to be [true](https://www.kaggle.com/c/rossmann-store-sales/forums/t/17898/leaderboard-shakeup).

 Grid search was used to find `glmnet` `alpha` parameter.
 The best `alpha` was 1 which corresponds to [Lasso  regularization](https://en.wikipedia.org/wiki/Least_squares#Lasso_method).
 Choice of `lambda` is implemented in [cv.glmnet](http://www.inside-r.org/packages/cran/glmnet/docs/cv.glmnet) but it uses standard k-fold cross-validation.
-I reimplemented it to use time-based cross-validation.
+I reimplemented it with time-based cross-validation.

 [0.985 correction](https://www.kaggle.com/c/rossmann-store-sales/forums/t/17601/correcting-log-sales-prediction-for-rmspe/99643#post99643) was insignificant on cross-validation (effect was less than standard deviation of RMSPE from different folds) but helped on leaderboard both private and public.

 Pairwise feature combinations had positive effect for glmnet on cross-validation but didn't work on leaderboard.

-As a result single interpretable per store glmnet model gave prediction error (RMSPE)  0.11974 (516th place on leaderboard), single xgboost model - 0.11839 (379th), their average - 0.11262 (66th).
+As a result single per store glmnet model gave prediction error (RMSPE)  0.11974 (516th place on leaderboard), single all stores xgboost model - 0.11839 (379th), their average - 0.11262 (66th).
+Complicated ensemble models are good for competitions but practice it might be better to have 0.007 increase in error and simple interpretable model.